-- ii.
+- for seamless and open communication channels throughout the granting period as well as ensuring the successful completion of outcomes. - ii.
 Agreements As fiduciaries of the funds, Coast Funds formalizes all subgranting outcomes through agreements with the subgrantee, establishing the scope of work, timelines as well as the reporting requirements. - iii.
 Reporting Reporting provides an opportunity to hear back from the subgrantee on the successful completion of the outcomes outlined in the scope of work, better understand lessons learned, and to ensure that the subgrantee have met their financial spending plan (or return the unspent portion of the funds). - 4.
 The CEO is responsible for reviewing and approving subgrant agreements up to and including \$100,000.
-Subgrant agreements over \$100,000 will be reviewed by the Project Review Committee (PRC) and presented to the board for approval.
+Subgrant agreements over \$100,000 will be reviewed by IFAC and presented to the board for approval.
 All subgrant agreements entered into will be reported to the board on a quarterly basis.